TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 ![Screen with season form](/assets/images/screen-season-form.png)

-Unlike the movie and series forms, the season form is not independent - it's considered to be part fo the series form.
+Unlike the movie and series forms, the season form is not independent - it's considered to be part of the series form.
 You can't save a season directly; to save a season, go back to the series form and save the whole series.
 You can cancel any changes in the season form directly.
 If you cancel changes in the series form, all changes in all seasons will be cancelled as well (and new seasons will be deleted).